FREQUENTLY ASKED QUESTIONS

 A. Although there may be an apparent overlap in ages between the Youth (14-18) and Collegiate categories, since the 2011 rules, we have made a distinction that if the participant will be enrolled in a college program in piano studies for the future academic year, that participant should nonetheless enroll as a Youth (14-18) participant.

-Q. I am a pianist, age 32, interested in entering the Seattle competition in 2022 as a professional.
+Q. I am a pianist, age 32, interested in entering the Seattle competition in 2022 as a Professional Artist.
 Is there any age limit?

 A. No, there are no age limits for your category.
 Some categories do have a minimum age, which you can find under the rules on the Competition page; though, of course, youth categories do have a maximum age.